Frequently Asked Questions

 Yes.
 All dogs used for hunting on refuge lands must wear a collar displaying the owner’s name, address and telephone number.
-All other dogs/pets must be kept under control while on refuge lands.
+All other dogs/pets must be kept on a leash while on refuge lands.

 - While on the refuge, are we allowed to collect plants, bones, etc. that we see?

 No. All natural, historical and archaeological features are protected by federal law.
 Searching for or removing any object of antiquity including arrowheads, pottery or other artifacts is prohibited.